Introduction

 If you have been involved in an accident and are not sure if you would be able to make a financial recovery on your case because you are not entirely sure if you were at fault or another party is, you need to do more digging.
 Investigate your case further.
 Track down surveillance footage.
 Track down witnesses to see what they say about you.
 Take photos of the accident scene or go to the scene of your accident and take photos even if it’s a day or two after your accident.
 It’s better than not taking any photos at all.
 Just because you initially think your case is not winnable does not mean your case is in fact unwinnable.

-Despite Naomi initially thinking she had no chance of getting any compensation in her injury case, Naomi’s case ended up being winnable after all.
+Despite Naomi initially thinking she had no chance of getting any compensation for her injury case, Naomi’s case ended up being winnable after all.

 Final Thoughts